smayer0926/FridayProject/README.md

 * Practice on Hack Reactor

 ## What I still need to do
 * Watch more videos/practice more Java.

+## What to do before starting a job
+* I'd like to work more on technical questions related to different languages, specifically Java.
+We barely scratched the surface of the information that is out there and it would be nice to learn some more stuff.

 ## Questions or Concerns
 _If there are any questions or concerns, please contact me at smayer0926@gmail.com_